ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * the Java core library has been refactored to make most of the operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
 Considerable work has been done in the Java core library to make it compatible with virtual threads: refactored to make I/O and concurrent operations non-blocking, as well as getting rid of thread-local variables.
-Its pre-existing blocking code still behaves the same, but no OS thread is actually blocked.
+Its pre-existing blocking code still behaves the same,but OS threads are not actually blocked.
 For your applications to benefit from using virtual threads, you need to follow known guidelines.
 Also, third-party dependencies used in your applications must be refactored by their owners or patched to become compatible with virtual threads.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-virtual-threads).